Grandbrain/SphinxQt/README.md

 # Welcome to SphinxQt project!

-[SphinxQt](https://github.com/Grandbrain/SphinxQt) is an application for speech recognition based on CMU.
+[SphinxQt](https://github.com/Grandbrain/SphinxQt) is an application for speech recognition based on CMU Sphinx.
 The program uses third-party recognition models that are available on CMU Sphinx website.
-The program is based on the Qt Framework and includes binary libraries CMU Sphinx for Windows.
+The program is based on Qt Framework and includes the binaries of CMU Sphinx for Windows.

 ## Contribute